copernicus-mogley/zkav.club/workshops/README.md

      - Internet Archive Command-line Interface (CLI)
      - Recording station development and deployments
      - Introduction to livestream production
-     - Audio production and/or post-production
+     - Equipment for great audio production
-     - Equipment for audio production – various budgets
+     - Audio post-production and cleanup

 2. **Instructional Design: Make it clear, useful, and accessible!**

    - **What will participants learn?** Define one or two clear objectives by the end of the workshop.